Stuycs-K/final-project-8-xiej-yec/WORKLOG.md

 HOMEWORK: BossRoom, EnemyBoss.
 Completed phase 1 of the boss, may plan to add more.
 Thinking of having the boss spawn 2 basic enemies in phase 2 and move around.

+### 6/5/23

+CLASSWORK: Presented

+HOMEWORK: Attempted to add more phases to boss.
+Have some parts of the other phases working, but movement needs to be fixed.

 =======

 ## GROUP MEMBER 2 (Casey Ye)